TNIBM/German_Automotive_Price_Efficiency/README.md

 ● To what extent do fuel consumption, horsepower, and mileage impact vehicle pricing?

 ## Data Set
-This dataset consists of 500 records detailing key attributes of cars in the German automotive market.
+This dataset derived from [Kaggle](https://www.kaggle.com/datasets/heidarmirhajisadati/german-vehicle-price-and-efficiency-dataset) consists of 500 records detailing key attributes of cars in the German automotive market.
 It is structured to represent common vehicle characteristics in Germany, offering a valuable resource for analyzing pricing trends, fuel efficiency, and other essential aspects of the market.

 [Download](germany_auto_industry_dataset.csv) the dataset.